TheoBacqueyrisse/cloud-computing-emissions/README.md

 # Predicting Carbon Emissions of Cloud Computing

 The goal of this project is to predict the carbon emissions of GitHub cloud computing.
+You can our documentation on our code in our [Wiki](../../wiki/)

 ---